ssimicro/SplunkModularInputsJavaFramework/jmx/appServer/static/docs/readme/README.md

 You will need to configure your JMX config file, this is the config file where you specify JMX server(s), MBeans and MBean attributes/operations/notifications.
 You can create as many config files,with any name, as you want and place them in the jmx_ta/bin/config directory

+Any changes to the config file at runtime will cause it to be dynamically reloaded

 In your setup stanzas, you can optionally specify an alternate config file directory location relative to SPLUNK_HOME ie: etc/apps/someotherapp
 This might come in handy if you want to create another Splunk App that depends on this JMX App , and ship your own config files.